MaxRiestenberg/KLP-algorithm/README.md

-# Checking the straight-and-spaced condition for Anosov representations
+# Certifying the Anosov property

 This Python code verifies that a specific surface subgroup of SL(3,R) is Anosov, based on the criteria in [R].